 Before pursuing your idea or product, verifying its uniqueness through a thorough patent search is crucial.
 If you discover your idea is already patented, starting from scratch and developing a new plan is best.
 The USPTO.gov website is an excellent resource for conducting patent searches, but the process can be complex and daunting for those unfamiliar.
 If you need help with how to proceed, seeking the advice of a patent lawyer is highly recommended.
 The USPTO’s Inventors Assistance Center (IAC) offers a hotline to guide you through how the patent process works.
 We recommend developing a marketable product before beginning the filing process.
 If you file too early, you can spend a lot of money adjusting the patent to mirror design changes made during development.

 3. Funding research

-Once you have some solid research under your belt, then you can start pitching your idea for startup capital.
+Once you have some solid research, you can start pitching your idea for startup capital.
 This money covers startup costs, concept development, and initial prototypes.
-Doing a quick google search will net you several avenues for seeking out angel investors and crowdfunding.
-Sites like AngelList and Gust allow you to search for investors in your area and your industry.
+A quick Google search will show you several avenues for seeking angel investors and crowdfunding.
+Sites like AngelList and Gust allow you to search for investors in your area and industry.
 Another option is to join an accelerator or incubator program.
 These programs offer resources to grow your business and connect you with venture capital firms and other business resources.
 Most offer mentor programs, business and marketing seminars, and networking opportunities.
 Additionally, check with your local university.
 Universities such as Northwestern and UConn offer courses and opportunities for young entrepreneurs.